mjtagaan/FitFindr/README.md

 # FitFindr 🏋️

-A modern web application for discovering and comparing gyms in Cebu and Bohol, Philippines.
+A modern web application for discovering and comparing gyms in the Philippines.
 Built as a school project showcasing front-end web development skills.

 ## 📋 Table of Contents